bcomnes/node-handbook/README.md

 ### What is Node: The Links

-Some links discussing issues related to what node tries to solve and other general readings.
+Some links discussing issues related to what node tries to solve and other general readings.  *Caution* some of these are overly advanced... maybe revisit these if the subject interests you.

 - [About Node.js®](http://nodejs.org/about/)
 - [A little holiday present: 10,000 reqs/sec with Nginx!](http://blog.webfaction.com/2008/12/a-little-holiday-present-10000-reqssec-with-nginx-2/)